 Green Technology Examples

-Vertical Farming is a method of agriculture that instead of growing our crops horizontally, produce is grown in stacked vertical layers.
-By doing so, crops require less or even without soil, and water efficiency is increased at the same time.
+Vertical Farming is an innovative agricultural practice that has the potential of solving the impending food crisis.
+Instead of growing our crops horizontally, produce is grown in stacked vertical layers.
+By doing so, crops require less or even no soil at all, and water efficiency is increased at the same time.
 Vertical farming can guarantee regular output of produce and boost crop yields based on its controlled environment including temperature, light, humidity, as well as artificial intelligence.
-It certainly has the potential of solving the impending food crisis.

 This green technology can easily be built into buildings, cities and even shipping containers.
 Vertical farming can also produce food closer to its consumers, reducing transportation costs and emissions.
 The world’s largest indoor farm is currently in the works in the Abu Dhabi desert, which is said to use 95% less water compared to conventional outdoor farming.